Tale152/brittany/README.md

 - dev image, created after the completion of tests in each branch of every system or in develop
 - production image, created only on push to the branch master

-Only Greenhouse Core and Edge have a production image that gets deployed at [alessandrotalmi](https://hub.docker.com/u/alessandrotalmi); on a push to master each Service and the Web Client, instead, gets deployed directly to the Heroku hoisting service.
+Only Greenhouse Core and Edge have a production image that gets deployed at [alessandrotalmi](https://hub.docker.com/u/alessandrotalmi); on a push to master each Service and the Web Client, instead, gets deployed directly to the Heroku hosting service.

 The difference in the way the various systems gets deployed is dependent on the fact that Services and Web Client are ment to run on remote servers, while Greenhouse Core and Edge are ment to run on a user machine and an ESP8266 respectively.